Use this self-certification form to confirm to your employer that you have been off sick for less than 8 days.

 Do I need a self-certification form?

 If you have been sick for less than 8 days and have been off work as a result, you do not need to provide a fit note (or other proof of sickness) to your employer.
 However, your employer can ask you to confirm (ie self-certify) that you have been off sick.
 This self-certification sickness form can be used to do this.
-Generally, employers will ask for employee self-certification when the employee return to work after having been sick.
+Generally, employers will ask for employee self-certification when the employee returns to work after having been sick.

 What if I’m sick for more than 7 days?